thxprotocol/discord-bot/README.md

 1. What is your Client ID?
 BQGVaUo9LnERPHo9Ci_I2
-2. What is your Client Token?
+2. What is your Client Secret? wFzMnzyisiqjBmSXR0egHePIYOjSPtSg2jwQUrvWpAWWj79emM_3VHeEgcsxEmhTUAUxvtCu59K41FKfIoZyVg
-wFzMnzyisiqjBmSXR0egHePIYOjSPtSg2jwQUrvWpAWWj79emM_3VHeEgcsxEmhTUAUxvtCu59K41FKfIoZyVg
 ```